What Are Irreconcilable Differences Divorce In Singapore?

 Proving desertion can be more challenging than other grounds for divorce, such as unreasonable behaviour.
 The main difficulty is proving the deserting spouse’s intention to abandon the marriage, which often requires detailed evidence.

-Unlike unreasonable behaviour, which can be demonstrated through various examples, desertion relies heavily on the clear, continuous absence of one spouse.
+Unlike unreasonable behaviour, which can be demonstrated through various examples, desertion relies heavily one spouse’s clear, continuous absence.

 Living Apart With Consent For Divorce